A timeline and history of ESG investing, rules and practices

 The core concept of ESG investing has existed for centuries, dating back to religious codes banning investments in slave labor.
 Fast-forwarding to the 1960s and 1970s, divestments from South Africa were first advocated to protest the country's system of apartheid.
 Many other issues were to follow that also drove socially responsible investing strategies.

-In 1971 two United Methodist ministers opposed to the Vietnam War created the Pax World Fund, the first publicly available mutual fund in the U.S. that factored social and environmental criteria into investment decisions.
-Meanwhile, pension funds with worker-investors' interests began targeting investments in areas geared to improved healthcare and affordable housing.
-But decades passed until actions like these were formalized into specific rules and practices that eventually manifested into the framework now known as environmental, social and governance.
+In 1971, two United Methodist ministers opposed to the Vietnam War created the Pax World Fund, the first publicly available mutual fund in the U.S. that factored social and environmental criteria into investment decisions.
+Meanwhile, pension funds with the interests of worker-investors in mind began targeting investments in areas geared to improved healthcare and affordable housing.
+But decades passed until actions like these were formalized into specific rules and practices that eventually manifested into the environmental, social and governance framework.

-Over time, ESG has motivated a groundswell of pressure from investors and consumers supported by an assortment of national and international regulations.
-Detailed ESG guidelines, adoption agreements, timelines and compliance issues are not yet fully finalized, said Marsha Reppy, sustainability technology consulting leader at EY Americas.
-But she expects regulatory standards to be at the forefront and likely to continue expanding beyond climate risks and into social issues.
+Over time, ESG factors have motivated a groundswell of pressure from investors and consumers for various actions by organizations, supported by a growing assortment of national and international regulations.
+Marsha Reppy, sustainability technology consulting leader at EY Americas, said she expects regulatory standards to increasingly be at the forefront of ESG initiatives and to expand beyond environmental and climate risks into social issues.
+As a result, CIOs and business executives that haven't already done so should start incorporating ESG considerations into corporate roadmaps, Reppy advised.

-Much of the ESG landscape we see today was shaped by many key events, trends, actions and milestones over the past 35 years.
+To do that effectively, it helps to understand the history of ESG and its ongoing evolution.
+Much of the ESG landscape we see today was shaped over the past three-plus decades by the events, trends, actions and milestones detailed in the following timeline.

 1990: Domini 400 Social Index

-Amy Domini, who managed KLD Research and Analytics, created the Domini 400 Social Index, which focused on companies prioritizing social and environmental responsibility.
+Amy Domini, Peter Kinder and Steve Lydenberg, who jointly managed KLD Research and Analytics, created the Domini 400 Social Index, which focused on companies prioritizing social and environmental responsibility.
 During this time, including social and environmental issues among business priorities was considered a bad gamble for investors.

-The following year, Domini created the Domini Social Impact Equity Fund to test the waters.
+The following year, the Domini Social Impact Equity Fund was launched to test the waters on such investments.
 The fund attracted $1.3 billion by 2001 and showed returns of 15.08% compared to 15.25% for the S&P 500, demonstrating that investing in socially responsible issues can deliver strong financial returns.

 The Domini 400 is now called the MSCI KLD 400 Social Index.
-The weighted index consists of 400 U.S. securities "provides exposure to companies with outstanding ESG ratings and excludes companies whose products have negative social or environmental impacts."
+The weighted index, which consists of 400 U.S. securities, "provides exposure to companies with outstanding ESG ratings and excludes companies whose products have negative social or environmental impacts."

 1992: United Nations Framework Convention on Climate Change